Trump order would ban most transgender troops from serving

 Earlier Friday, Maj.
 David Eastburn, a Pentagon spokesman, said the announcement of a new policy would have no immediate practical effect on the military because the Pentagon is obliged to continue to recruit and retain transgender people in accordance with current law.

 The issue has become mired in a complicated string of political statements, court decisions and policy reviews since Trump first stunned his administration with his tweets last July.
 It’s unclear how much impact the court decisions will have on Trump’s decision.

+The Justice Department issued a statement Friday saying it will continue to defend the Pentagon’s “lawful authority to create and implement personnel policies they have determined are necessary to best defend our nation.
+Consistent with this new policy, we are asking the courts to lift all related preliminary injunctions.”

 Activist groups had worried the administration could enact such strict enlistment and health care restrictions that it would become all but impossible for transgender troops to join or continue serving.

 Under guidelines presented in December, the Pentagon could disqualify potential recruits with gender dysphoria, those with a history of medical treatments associated with gender transition and those who underwent reconstruction.
 Such recruits could be allowed in if a medical provider certified they’ve been clinically stable in the preferred sex for 18 months and are free of significant distress or impairment in social, occupational or other important areas.